Butter: Bulk packaging

 Since the 1940s, but more commonly the 1960s, butter pats have been individually wrapped and packed in cardboard boxes.
 Prior to use of cardboard, butter was bulk packed in wood.
 The earliest discoveries used firkins.
 From about 1882 wooden boxes were used, as the introduction of refrigeration on ships allowed longer transit times.
 Butter boxes were generally made with woods whose resin would not taint the butter, such as sycamore, kahikatea, hoop pine, maple, or spruce.
 They commonly weighed a firkin (56 lb).

 United States

 In the United States, butter has traditionally been made into small, rectangular blocks by means of a pair of wooden butter paddles.
-It is usually produced in 4 oz sticks that are individually wrapped in waxed or foiled paper, and sold as a 1 lb package of 4 sticks.
+It is usually produced in 4 oz sticks that are individually wrapped in waxed or foiled paper, sold in 1 lb packages of four sticks.
 This practice is believed to have originated in 1907, when Swift and Company began packaging butter in this manner for mass distribution.

-Due to historical differences in butter printers (machines that cut and package butter), 4-ounce sticks are commonly produced in two different shapes:
+Due to historical differences in butter printers (machines that cut and package butter), four-ounce sticks are commonly produced in two different shapes: